Brian's Guide to

 Purchasing tickets

 There are multiple ways to purchase a ticket.
 Most transport agencies now offer an online app with schedules, route planning, and electronic ticketing.
 The function and features of these apps vary by agency.
 In most cases, these apps are the most convenient way (and often slightly discounted) to purchase a ticket nowadays.
 If you use an app to purchase a ticket, be aware that you must purchase it before boarding the vehicle.
-Purchases are timestamped (and in most cases now, also geo-located), so a ticket inspector will be able to tell when and where you purchased it, i.e. don't wait to purchase it until right before an inspection.
+Purchases are timestamped (and in most cases now, also geo-located), so a ticket inspector will be able to tell when and where you purchased it.
 (More on ticket inspections below.)

 Busier bus stops will often have a ticket machine; if so, you will be expected to purchase your ticket from the machine rather than the driver (more on ticket machines below.)
 This helps to expedite boarding.